Strongest Families Institute – Privacy Statement

-When you choose to begin Services with us, before or at the time we collect any personal information from you, we will obtain your consent, which will give us your permission to collect, use and share your personal information among SFI staff who will be providing Services to you, and assisting in your intervention.
+When you choose to begin Services with us, before or at the time we collect any personal information from you, we will obtain your consent to collect, use and share your personal information among SFI staff who will be providing Services to you, and assisting in your intervention.

-- SFI clinician, and those SFI staff members involved in your intervention;
+- with your SFI clinician, and those SFI staff members involved in your intervention;

-- your other health care providers (e.g. family physician, referring source) outside the organization so that they can follow your progress and assist with ongoing health care and follow-up;
+- with your other health care providers (e.g., family physician, referring source) outside the organization so that they can follow your progress and assist with ongoing health care and follow-up;

-- other individuals, if you provide consent, or when the law requires it.
+- with other individuals, if you provide consent;

-- for a legal proceeding, or to obey a court order or another legal requirement.
+- for a legal proceeding, to obey a court order, or to comply with any another legal requirement.

 3. Retention of personal information:

 We will retain your personal information only for as long as is necessary for the purposes set out in this Privacy Statement, or as otherwise required or permitted by law or agreement (for example, we may retain an archived copy of certain information).
-All personal information collected is kept in our secure information system, after which time the information is deleted from our system.
+All personal information collected is kept in our secure information system, after which time the personal identifying information will be securely rand permanently removed from our system.